Detecting Collective Excitations in Self-Gravitating Bose-Einstein Condensates via Faraday Waves: Conclusion

 \section{Conclusion}

 In this work, we have demonstrated that parametric resonance induced by periodic modulation of the $s$-wave scattering length can generate Faraday waves in self-gravitating Bose-Einstein condensates (SGBECs).
 Through linear stability analysis of the driven Gross-Pitaevskii-Newton equations, we derived a damped Mathieu equation governing the perturbation dynamics.
-Floquet analysis revealed a unified stability phase diagram that captures the competitive interplay between parametric resonance instabilities and the intrinsic Jeans instability of self-gravitating systems.
-The Faraday wavevector was systematically analyzed, with its dependence on gravitational strength and thermal effects characterized through comprehensive phase diagrams.
-Numerical simulations further illustrated the formation and evolution of density wave patterns under various dissipation conditions and Jeans frequencies.
-The study reveals that Faraday wave patterns exhibit high sensitivity to gravitational strength, transitioning from parametric-resonance-dominated patterns to Jeans-collapse-dominated behavior as gravitational strength increases.
+Floquet analysis revealed a stability phase diagram that clearly separates parametric resonance and Jeans instability regions in parameter space, with the critical Jeans wavenumber $k_J$ providing a well-defined boundary between these distinct mechanisms.
+Growth rate analysis shows that the Jeans instability growth rate decreases monotonically from its maximum at $k=0$ to zero at $k_J$, while parametric resonance exhibits a non-monotonic behavior with an initial increase to a maximum followed by a decrease.
+The Faraday wavevector was systematically analyzed, with its dependence on gravitational strength characterized through comprehensive phase diagrams.
+Our analysis provides explicit experimental parameter selection guidelines to ensure clear observation of Faraday waves by operating in the parametric resonance regime.
+Numerical simulations illustrated the formation and evolution of density wave patterns under various dissipation conditions and Jeans frequencies; simulations reveal a characteristic transition from parametric-resonance-driven Faraday waves to gravity-dominated Jeans collapse as the Jeans frequency increases.

+Our semi-classical approach, based on decomposing perturbations into real and imaginary components within the local density approximation, provides a tractable framework for analyzing parametric instabilities in self-gravitating quantum systems.
+While this method simplifies the full quantum dynamics, it retains essential quantum features through the quantum pressure term and yields a well-behaved excitation spectrum characterized by $\Omega_k^2 = \Omega_{\rm Bog}^2 - \Omega_J^2$.
+This result aligns more closely with the hydrodynamic approach that predicts a classical-like spectrum, rather than the ultraviolet divergence predicted by some direct perturbative quantum treatments.
+The absence of ultraviolet divergence in our results suggests that the semi-classical GPN framework provides a physically reasonable description of collective excitations in self-gravitating quantum fluids, at least in the long-wavelength regime where our approximations are valid.
+The Faraday wave method we propose offers an experimental pathway to probe this excitation spectrum and test the predictions of different theoretical approaches.

 Notably, while this study employed modulation of the scattering length, Faraday waves may also be excited through periodic modulation of the external potential in similar configurations.
 Given the significance of the generalized GPN equations in astrophysical contexts, our approach provides a flexible platform for exploring gravitational analogs.
 Specifically, such systems could model scenarios where external potential fields originate from compact objects like black holes, and coupling constants emerge from self-gravitating dark matter configurations.
 This framework offers promising pathways for laboratory investigations into gravitational phenomena using quantum degenerate gases.